azepecki/sift/language_reference_manual.md

 **sym literal**

 A sym literal is a sequence of chars surrounded by double quotes.
-The valid set includes anything that can be represented as a char literal.
+The valid set includes anything that can be represented as a char literal. sym literals are final and their values cannot be modified.

 ### Operators